zhangjinshui-nerveee/nerveee-web/source/_posts/fpga-labview.md

 - Timing of while loop (FPGA): Suppose we have a if-case inside the while loop, the true-case will trigger a long-time (say 100us) delay, but false won't.
 Then what's the timing of the while loop?
 Always takes 100+us?
   - In PC level, while loop timing will depend on the case input.
 True and False conditions will have different loop timing depending on their certain program content.
   - In FPGA level, the thing is the same.

+# FPGA variables setting up
+- Don't overuse local variables.
+It may make your program look more organized, but local variables are not the exactly the same as wires.
+For example, inside a SCTL, using local variables to write to one variable would cause `arbitrary problem`.
+So when you could do something with wires, use it no matter how ugly it makes your program look like.
+Use local variables to communicate among different loops.
+(Otherwise it would never update the value if using wire because the output of loop side port only update when the loop ends.)